ossf/wg-best-practices-os-developers/docs/Compiler_Hardening_Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 - conversion between data types of different size
 - confusing overload resolution for user-defined conversions in C++
-- conversions that never use a type conversion operator in C++: conversions to void, the same type, a base class or a reference
+- conversions that never use a type conversion operator in C++: conversions to void, the same type, a base class or a reference.

 Conversion between data types that cause the value of the data to be altered can cause   information to be omitted or translated in a way that produces unexpected values.